Flexibility Works puts Podfather’s staff wellbeing in the spotlight

-Flexibility Works, Scotland’s leading experts in working flexibility, has put Edinburgh-based tech business PODFather in the spotlight, highlighting the company’s commitment to staff wellbeing.
-Workplace wellbeing relates to all aspects of working life, from the quality and safety of employee’s physical environment to how team members feel about their work and their workplace.
-For PODFather, wellbeing has shaped company policy and staff support initiatives over the past two years.
-A Flexibility Works flexible working award winner, PODFather continues to put its commitment to staff wellbeing at the heart of its company ethos with the introduction of new flexible working measures and staff support programs.
+Flexibility Works, Scotland’s leading experts in working flexibility, had put Edinburgh-based tech business Podfather in the spotlight highlighting the company’s commitment to staff wellbeing.
+Workplace well-being relates to all aspects of working life, from the quality and safety of employees’ physical environment to how team members feel about their work and their workplace.
+For Podfather, well-being has shaped company policy and staff support initiatives over the past two years.
+A Flexibility Works flexible working award winner, Podfather continues to put its commitment to staff wellbeing at the heart of its company ethos with the introduction of new flexible working measures and staff support programs.

 Flexible working & staff wellbeing

-Flexible working for all: Even before the pandemic PODFather offered flexible working options to all staff.
-This enabled team members to work flexible hours starting and finishing early, or late, with the ability to work at least one day at week at home.
-During the COVID pandemic all staff began working at home with minimal disruption to company productivity.
-With the easing of social distancing restrictions PODFather has decided to let staff decide where they wish to work when, with many opting to work mainly from home with occasional days in the office.
+Flexible working for all: Even before the pandemic Podfather offered flexible working options to all staff.
+This enabled team members to work flexible hours starting and finishing early, or late, with the ability to work at least one day a week at home.
+During the COVID pandemic, all staff began working at home with minimal disruption to company productivity.
+With the easing of social distancing restrictions, PODFather has decided to let staff decide where they wish to work when, with many opting to work mainly from home with occasional days in the office.

 Wellbeing clinic: Everyone can access a ‘help@hand’ support service which offers confidential GP support and mental health advice.
 In addition, the company HR representative runs weekly drop-in clinics where team members can get one-to-one advice on anything from mental and physical health and wellbeing outside work to management style coaching and career development advice.

-Employee networks: As a tech company you would expect PODFather to use technology, where possible to enhance the working day.
+Employee networks: As a tech company you would expect Podfather to use technology, where possible to enhance the working day.
 Social conversations are encouraged across business divisions with regular ‘donut chats’ throwing employees together.
-In addition, some members of the team created a virtual office where employees could work alongside each other, have meetings or enjoy social events such as virtual pub quizzes or cook along experiences.
+In addition, some team members created a virtual office where employees could work alongside each other, have meetings or enjoy social events such as virtual pub quizzes or cook along experiences.